By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 Done correctly, Florida residency planning can save high earners 5-13% of income in state taxes annually and eliminate state estate tax exposure entirely.
 The full execution typically takes 12-18 months from initial planning to a fully audit-defensible posture.
 The downside of doing it imperfectly is steep — aggressive residency audits from departure states routinely recover six- and seven-figure tax adjustments.

 The estate tax piece matters more for legacy planning.
 Florida has no state estate tax and no inheritance tax.
 For a family in a state like New York (estate tax kicks in at roughly $7.16M) or Massachusetts ($2M), this is the difference between paying state estate tax and not paying it.
 The federal exemption itself sits at $15 million for 2026, but state-level taxes remain a separate burden in non-Florida states.
-On a $20M estate moving from New York to Florida, the state tax savings alone can run into the millions.
+For a large estate moving from New York to Florida, eliminating the state-level estate tax can be significant, because Florida imposes none.
 For our broader estate planning articles, see the full library.

 Asset protection is the third leg.
 Florida’s homestead exemption, codified at Florida Statute 196.031, shields your primary residence from most creditors with no dollar cap, subject only to acreage limits.
 Tenancy by the entireties protections for married couples are strong.
 And several types of retirement accounts, annuities, and life insurance policies are protected by statute.